cferdinandi/astro/README.md

 <script src="dist/js/astro.js"></script>
 ```

-Astro is [built with Sass](http://sass-lang.com/) for easy customization.
-If you don't use Sass, that's ok.
-The `css` folder contains compiled vanilla CSS.

-The `_config.scss` and `_mixins.scss` files are the same ones used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_astro-*.css` files right into Kraken without making any updates.
-Or, adjust the variables to suit your own project.

-The optional expand-and-collapse menu on smaller screens requires `astro.js`, and [classList.js](https://github.com/eligrey/classList.js) (a polyfill that extends ECMAScript 5 API support to more browsers).
-Basic versions can omit these files.
+The optional expand-and-collapse menu on smaller screens requires `astro.js`.
+Basic versions can omit this file.

 ### 2. Add the markup to your HTML.